markjaquith/wp-help/readme.txt

 1. The Publishing Help screen, which lists and displays available help documents.

 == Upgrade Notice ==
+= 0.3 =
+Upgrade for a French translation.

 = 0.2 =
 Upgrade if you want to use WP Help in one of these languages: Bulgarian, German, Spanish, Mexican Spanish, Macedonian, Dutch, Brazilian Portuguese, or Russian.

 == Changelog ==
+= 0.3 =
+* Translation for: French.
+Squashes a PHP Notice.
+Add an action hook so people can add their own styles.

 = 0.2 =
 * Translations for: Bulgarian, German, Spanish, Mexican Spanish, Macedonian, Dutch, Brazilian Portuguese, and Russian.